Didisimmons/MMA-Haircare/README.md

 # **Acknowledgements**
    * I'd like to thank my mentor, Sammy Dartnall, for her constant encouragement and constructive feedback on this project.
-   * The tutor support team for answering all of my questions and providing helpful problem-solving guidelines.
+   * The tutor support team for their support and providing helpful problem-solving guidelines.
-   * Code institutes the Slack community as a valuable resource where students can interact and help one another, as well as Stack Overflow for guidance and constant support.
+   * Code institutes Slack community as a valuable resource where students can interact and help one another, as well as Stack Overflow for guidance and constant support.

 <br/>